<< ARI Watch | Ctrl + or – enlarges or reduces text size. |

 Whatever was on his fuzzy mind, Panopticon is just plain wrong.
 It violates the spirit of the Fourth and Fifth Amendments – the fourth regarding searches of property and the fifth regarding taking of property – as described at the beginning of this essay.
 Panopticon erodes the First Amendment too – regarding freedom of speech and assembly – by focusing unwarranted police suspicion on innocent speech.

 Panopticon is censorship’s natural ally.
-Censorship requires surveillance in order to know who and what to censor.
+Surveillance helps determine who and what to censor.

 On second thought don’t worry about it.
 Mr. Binswanger’s got nothing to hide.
 [11]